A big shake-up in Data Protection law came into force from 25th May 2018.

 - Finance Committee Chairs, and other members if they wish

 The parish meetings are intended for the same people, dealing with matters specific to each parish rather than generally, but can also include any lay people who organise rotas or parish groups.
-It has been found necessary to produce a Volunteers' Guide booklet, and this should shortly be available in print, and as another download from the list on the right.
+It has been found necessary to produce a Volunteers' Guide booklet, and this is available in print at parish meetings, and as another download from the list on the right.

 Schools and Academy trusts are in a different category and should be receiving separate input from their Local Education Authorities.